cnem255/UnityPhysXFlow/Packages/com.nvidia.physxflow/INSTALLATION.md

 **Solutions**:
 - Verify Git is installed: `git --version` in terminal
 - Check GitHub URL is correct
-- Ensure repository is public (or you're authenticated)
+- Ensure repository is public
 - Try HTTPS instead of SSH URL

 ### "Failed to resolve packages" Error